getsolus/help-center-docs/packaging/submitting-a-package/en.md

 - There is not an existing patch already provided by others.
 - If you are submitting a patch for the inclusion of software in the repo, that the package your patch pertains to has a corresponding package request that is **accepted for inclusion** or is a dependency of a package that has been accepted into the repository.

-Please **refrain from submitting a patch** for a package that is yet to be accepted for inclusion by a member of the Triage Team.
+Please refrain from submitting a patch for the following instances:

+- For a package that is yet to be accepted for inclusion by a member of the Triage Team.
 We welcome you to politely reach out via the package request task or [IRC](/articles/contributing/getting-involved/en) if you deem the review of the request to be time-sensitive in nature.
+- If your patch is a Work In Progress / WIP.
+Completed patches or patches which have a request for comments are accepted, however for request for comments please ensure your patch title contains `[RFC]`.
+WIP patches just clutter Differential and make patch review by the team more time consuming and introduces unnecessary work.

 ## Setting up Arcanist